Disparate Youth

 "Disparate Youth" is a song from American musician Santigold.
 The track was released in the United States on 14 February 2012 as the lead single from the artist's second studio album, Master of My Make-Believe (2012).

 In September 2012, "Disparate Youth" became the soundtrack to insurance company Direct Line's latest television advertisement.
+In October 2012, the song was used in a season four episode of The Vampire Diaries entitled "The Rager".
 In December 2012, an instrumental version of the song was used by Honda for their television advertisement, "Things Can Always Be Better".
 Direct Line also utilised the track for a range of adverts between 2012 and 2014.
 The song is also featured in the video games Forza Horizon and NBA 2K16.
 It has also been used to advertise YouTube's Geek Week in August 2013.
 The song was also used in the Netflix original series Atypical, in season one, episode six, during the end credits, and featured in Good Girls.
 “Disparate Youth” was featured in the 2020 trailer for the Netflix series “Unorthodox.”

 Critical reception

-In March 2012, The Guardian heralded "Disparate Youth" as part of his 'New Music' feature.
+In March 2012, The Guardian heralded "Disparate Youth" as part of their 'New Music' feature.
 Reviewer Michael Cragg hailed it as "an absolute corker, all sleek new-wave keyboards mixed with frantic bursts of guitar and Santigold's intriguingly emotionless delivery."